JuliaGraphics/Gtk.jl/doc/more_signals.md

   to operate.
 For example, you can pass other widgets, tuples of values, etc.  If omitted, it defaults to `widget`.

-The callback's argument need to match the GTK documentation, with the exception of the `user_data` argument.
-(Rather than being a pointer, `user_data` will automatically be converted back to an object.) you.)
+The callback's arguments need to match the GTK documentation, with the exception of the `user_data` argument.
+(Rather than being a pointer, `user_data` will automatically be converted back to an object.)

 For example, consider a GUI in which pressing a button updates a counter: